paulrobinson/developers.redhat.com-old/README.md

 ### Updating the DCP

-Updates to the DCP should happen automatically if the build is being done on the build server, however, if it is down or there is another emergency situation and the site needs to be built and content pushed to the DCP for staging or production please contact Pete Muir, Jason Porter, Andrew Rubinger or Ray Ploski.
+Updates to the DCP should happen automatically if the build is being done on the build server or if you are using docker, however, if it is down or there is another emergency situation and the site needs to be built and content pushed to the DCP for staging or production please contact Pete Muir, Jason Porter, Andrew Rubinger or Ray Ploski.
 Below are steps to setup the environment for pushing content to the DCP.